Liangbo-Cheng/mamba_capsule/README.md

 ---

-##checkpoints
+Checkpoints
 ---
-#We offer the training weights of our MCRNet model in https://pan.baidu.com/s/16iP-qMWXDoh6XpgNqpPcUQ.
+We offer the training weights of our MCRNet model in https://pan.baidu.com/s/16iP-qMWXDoh6XpgNqpPcUQ.
 [PIN:cs28]

-##Results:
+Results:
 ---
-#The prediction of our MCRNet can be found in https://pan.baidu.com/s/108ykIrkGnKtB-X0HvJt_MA.
+The prediction of our MCRNet can be found in https://pan.baidu.com/s/108ykIrkGnKtB-X0HvJt_MA.
 [PIN:l27b]